2025–26 Robert Morris Colonials men's basketball team

-The 2025–26 Robert Morris Colonials men's basketball team represents Robert Morris University during the 2025–26 NCAA Division I men's basketball season.
-The Colonials, led by 16th-year head coach Andrew Toole, play their home games at the UPMC Events Center in Moon Township, Pennsylvania as members of the Horizon League.
+The 2025–26 Robert Morris Colonials men's basketball team represented Robert Morris University during the 2025–26 NCAA Division I men's basketball season.
+The Colonials, led by 16th-year head coach Andrew Toole, played their home games at the UPMC Events Center in Moon Township, Pennsylvania as members of the Horizon League.

 Previous season

 The Colonials finished the 2024–25 season 26–9, 15–5 in Horizon League play, to finish Horizon League regular season champions.
 They defeated Wright State, Oakland, and Youngstown State to win their first ever Horizon League tournament championship, and in turn, their first NCAA tournament appearance since 2015.
 In the NCAA tournament, they would receive the #15 seed in the East Region, where they would be defeated by #2 region seed Alabama in the First Round.

 Preseason

 On October 8, 2025, the Horizon League released their preseason poll.
 Robert Morris was picked to finish fourth in the conference, while receiving eight first-place votes.
+One player was named to the preseason All-Horizon League Second Team.